Thomas Arthur Bisson: Later life

 With backing from his associates at IPR, he received an appointment in Political Science at the University of California at Berkeley in 1948.
 However, because Bisson had never completed his doctorate, his faculty appointment was temporary, subject to periodic review.
-He soon came under attack from Republican politicians inside and outside California for his sympathy for the Chinese Communists.
+He soon came under attack from Republican politicians inside and outside California for his sympathy for the CCP.
 Bisson was called to testify in 1952 before the Senate Internal Security Subcommittee, chaired by Senator Patrick McCarran, who had investigated the Foreign Service officers known as the China Hands.

 Bisson used his experience in Japan for another book published by IPR, Prospects for Democracy in Japan and for the major work of his Berkeley years, Zaibatsu Dissolution in Japan.
 The review in American Political Science Review praised Bisson's ability to tell a technical story clearly and said the book was a "thorough piece of research based on English language sources."
 However, the review continued that Bisson "enters a controversial field" when he argues that the zaibatsu should be nationalized.
 The review noted that the Bisson gave both the advantages and disadvantages of nationalization.
 However, objected to Bisson's argument that nationalization would be successful since it was based on Japanese collectivistic social patterns, as shown in the success of the railroad and communications systems, which had been nationalized for many years.

 Bisson remained at Berkeley through 1953-1954, but his appointment was not renewed, perhaps because the administration was defending only tenured faculty from political attack.
 He finally found employment at Western College for Women, a religious college in Oxford, Ohio, and he "never again," in the words of historian Howard Schonberger, "had the time or the facilities for further major research."
 Bisson spoke out politically from time to time and was an adamant opponent of the Vietnam War.